sebspion/reqs/draft-ietf-lake-reqs.md

 In the case of public key identities, the AKE is required to protect the identity of one of the peers against active attackers and the identity of the other peer against passive attackers.
 SIGMA-I and SIGMA-R differ in this respect.
 SIGMA-I protects the identity of the initiator against active attackers and the identity of the responder against passive attackers.
 For SIGMA-R, the properties of the roles are reversed at the cost of an additional flight.

 It is not required to protect the PSK identifier, and it may thus be sent in the first flight.
-It is possible to protect the PSK identifier against passive attackers, for example with a key derived from the ephemeral Diffie-Hellman shared secret, but that happens at the earliest in flight 3.
-As a consequence at least four protocol flights are needed to authenticate the responder.
-But since the number of round-trips should be minimal (see Section 2.10.4), protecting the PSK identifier is not required, at least not unless there are other good reasons for having more than 3 flights.
+Protection of PSK identifier in many cases require extra flights of the AKE.

-Other identifying information may also need to be transported in plain text.
-Correlation of AKE messages is not provided by CoAP.
-The AKE must provide such identifiers and they need to be in plain text to allow correlation.
-The AKE may need to send cipher suites in plain text if such information is not preconfigured.
+Other identifying information may also need to be transported in plain text, for example, identifiers to allow correlation between AKE messages, and cipher suites.
+Mechanisms to encrypt these kind of parameters, such as using pre-configured public keys typically adds to message overhead.

 ## Auxiliary Data